 So what’s the solution to this?
 Typically toddlers don’t inform us of their bathroom needs until they’ve been potty training for some time, so relying on them to tell us isn’t going to work either.
 What does tend to work well is having a potty training schedule or routine.

 Toddlers love routines and predictability; in fact they tend to thrive on schedules.
 Ready to potty train your toddler without the frustration?
-Here’s how to create the perfect potty training schedule for your 2 and 3 year old.
+As a certified potty training specialist, here’s my advice on how to create the perfect potty training schedule for your 2 and 3 year old.

 Potty training schedule for a 2 and 3 year old